myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 > Subject: After the ark, we learned to stand.
 >
 > Message:\
-> Previously I closed the note about the door without closing the universe.
-This time I will close the note about the farmers without closing the land.
-Or maybe close the note about the land without closing the farmers.
+> Previously I closed the log about the door without closing the universe.
+This time I will close the log about the farmers without closing the land.
+Or maybe close the log about the land without closing the farmers.
 I forgot which one sounds more mysterious.
 If you are confused, do not worry.
 Some mysteries are only sentences that have not had breakfast.
 >
 > It has been three days since [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) stranded itself at [**BANANOW LAND Pier**](../../02-the-creations.../waivfves-1/22.-bananow-nfts.md).
 >